Assassin's Creed Rogue: Gameplay

 The player can upgrade Shay's equipment through a crafting system, which requires animal pelts gained from hunting or fishing.
 In-game collectibles, such as Templar treasures, Native pillars, and Viking sword fragments, also provide Shay with new outfits and equipment upon finding them.
 The Morrigan can also be upgraded using resources acquired from raiding ships, warehouses, and camps, allowing it to face off against more powerful ships; the strongest of which are the five Legendary Ships—hidden boss battles located in the North Atlantic, which were also present in Black Flag.

 Side missions and activities return, with a number of them based on those of the previous games.
 Reflecting Shay's role as a Templar, the game introduces a new side mission: Assassin Interception.
 These mirror the Assassination side missions in previous games, in that Shay, after intercepting a messenger pigeon carrying an assassination contract, must prevent an assassination target from being killed by finding and eliminating Assassins hidden nearby.
 Other side activities are connected to the Seven Years' War and include naval clashes, freeing prisoners of war held aboard enemy ships, and taking over enemy forts and settlements.

 Another returning feature from earlier installments is the ability to renovate buildings, which then generate income that is deposited in the bank and must be collected regularly.
-This system functions similarly to the Borgia towers from Assassins Creed: Brotherhood and the Templar dens from Assassin's Creed: Revelations, as buildings can only be renovated after the area they are located in has been liberated from the Assassins' control.
+This system functions similarly to the Borgia towers from Assassin's Creed: Brotherhood and the Templar dens from Assassin's Creed: Revelations, as buildings can only be renovated after the area they are located in has been liberated from the Assassins' control.
 In the game, the Assassins run a gang that has a total of ten hideouts across the three main regions.
 To clear a hideout, the player must assassinate its gang leader (who can block most of Shay's direct attacks and has an unblockable hidden blade strike), burn the gang's flag, and in some cases kill Templar defectors or rescue captured British soldiers.

+Like previous Assassin's Creed titles, characters based on historical figures are present in the game, including Benjamin Franklin, George Monro, Louis-Joseph Gaultier de La Vérendrye, Christopher Gist, and Lawrence Washington.